Andrew Huff's Mother Says Police Are Lying About Officer-Involved Shooting

 AURORA, Colo.
-(CBS4) – Police in Aurora shared a few new details on Friday about a fatal officer-involved shooting at an apartment building in the 1500 block of South Bahama Street.
-Andrew Huff was shot by police there earlier this month.
+(CBS4) – Police in Aurora shared a few new details on Friday about an officer-involved shooting at an apartment building in the 1500 block of South Bahama Street.
+Andrew Huff was shot by police there earlier this month and badly injured.
 He was inside his home at the time.

 The shooting happened on Oct.
 10 when Aurora police officers went to Huff’s building, located near Tower Road and Louisiana Avenue.